Freelancer er i et telefonmøde

 When companies hire an external professional, recruiters and hiring managers expect a plug-and-play solution to some extent.
 So, while professional development is definitely a benefit of being a freelancer, it is not for new graduates or those who want to explore a completely new field or skill.
 You need to thoroughly consider whether you have the competencies and skill-set to become a consultant; can you work independently within your field, can you provide expert knowledge and expertise, and do you feel confident enough to draw on your network for references, referrals and support?

-Driving your own business
+Running your own business

 This may be considered a positive or negative thing, depending on how you prefer to work.
 As a freelancer, you decide which companies you want to work for, how much and where you want to work, your hourly rate, and what kind of projects you want to work on.
 This also means that you are responsible for your own project acquisition and finding clients – which can be both a challenge and an exciting opportunity, based on your network, industry and mindset.
 However, a lot of people will prefer the structure of permanent employment, as well as a steady income and relations to colleagues.

-Your salary
+Your salary as a freelancer

 Balancing work and private life